 I’m writing this post for two reasons.

 - Frustration is normal.
 Imperfection is normal.
-I want to admit that I get super frustrated with my dog.
-I’m not perfect, so of course my dog is imperfect.
+I get super frustrated with my dog some days.
+I’m not perfect, so of course, my dog is imperfect.
 He’s not a robot.
 Any trainer who says they’re perfect is probably a scam.
 When I said that I wasn’t mad, I was lying.
 I was furious with my dog – and myself.
 Frustration ran high.

 - Dog trainers need excellent people skills.
 I hope to highlight where trainers could be more empathetic when approaching people who want and need help with their dogs.
 I got lots of excellent advice on dealing with Barley’s little problem – but it was hard to take that advice.